usnistgov/ARUsabilityMetricsEnvironment/README.md

 * Cognitive VR Version 1.0.3

 ## Steps
+Please clone the repository using GitHub Desktop.
+When you do this it will prompt you to download and install `git lfs`.
 ### Unity
 1. Open the project from Unity Hub
 2. Press the Play Button.